xsantanax/chat-interface/README.md

 - MongoDB Security Features: Utilizes access control, authentication mechanisms, and encryption options provided by MongoDB to secure the database and prevent unauthorized access.

+### More

 This architecture combines frontend and backend technologies effectively, incorporates testing, deployment, and security practices, and focuses on scalability and maintainability, making it well-suited for developing modern web applications.

-### More

 The frontend architecture can easily be upgraded to a microfrontend structure as business scales.

-Next 14 is used (https://nextjs.org/blog/next-14), which enables features
+Next 14 is used (https://nextjs.org/blog/next-14), which enables features for optimized performance, like Server Components and Server Actions.

 The automated tests written are requirement driven, preventing future code changes from affecting business requirements.